 Jackson said that on the day of the shooting, the officer had responded to a call about a sick person before receiving a call about the convenience store robbery shortly before noon.
 Wilson had received a description of the suspect over the radio and tried to stop Brown on the street, Jackson said.

 The documents said four to six shots were fired.

 Authorities previously had not mentioned reports of a robbery in the area.

 Long-simmering tensions between residents, police

-Police have said Brown was killed in a struggle for the officer's gun.
+Police have said Brown, who was days away from starting college, according to his family, was killed in a struggle for the officer’s gun.
 No one has disputed that Brown was unarmed, but witnesses said he was shot as he tried to distance himself and raised his hands into the air.

 Brown, an African-American, was days away from starting college.

 Earlier this week, the shooting sparked protests and isolated looting incidents, and Ferguson police responded with rubber bullets and tear gas.
 Dozens of people were arrested.